remirror/remirror/docs/getting-started/create-manager.md

 ### Extensions

-Some extensions are provided by default, like the `DocExenstion`, `ParagraphExtension` and `HistoryExtension`, but in the vast majority of cases, **you need to chose the extensions required for your end goal**.
+Some extensions are provided by default, like the `DocExtension`, `ParagraphExtension` and `HistoryExtension`, but in the vast majority of cases, **you need to chose the extensions required for your end goal**.

 You can see a list of provided extensions [here](/docs/extensions/index).